timsoarer/artisun-radiance/README.md

 # artisun-radiance
-Code for an artificial sunrise system powered by Arduino.
+Code and KiCad 6.0.5 project for an artificial sunrise system powered by Arduino.
 Author: Timothy Mavreshko